JSON-LD for SEO: The Guide to Structured Data

 5 concrete symptoms of drift:

-The core principles that solve everything
+The core principles that resolve everything

 Five principles: